shashankkatte/golang-playground/README.md

 Next hit `cmd + shift + p` or `ctrl +shift + p` to bring up quick access and select/search for "Go: Install/update tools", select it, next select the checkbox on left at the top to select all and click OK. this will install all the required dependencies/packages to make your GO development enjoyable.

+### Go Module

+You need to create a module in go, much like a workplace to house all your project code.

+> As of Go 1.13 and beyond modules are the official way to organize your source code

+To create a module use the go mod command at the root of your source code folder/directory `$ go mod init <nameofmodule>`

+example

+`$ go mod init github.com/shashankkatte/hello-go`

 ## Sample Applications

 A bunch of exercises, demo codelets and simple apps are included to take you from basics to expert